Add to shopping cart

 1.2.5.
 A film may be entered for selection in only one SFF festival.
 SFF reserves the right to make exceptions, by invitation only.

 1.3.
-Works that are solely promotional, educational, or scientific in nature, including music videos, are not eligible for selection for the SFF.
+Works that are solely promotional, educational, or scientific in nature, including music videos, are not eligible for entry for the SFF.

 2. Official Competition